gwax/www-gwax/posts/2005/09/lucky-33333-fever.rst

 :updated: 2005-10-13 20:19:40+00:00
 :tags: keen, vehicles

-|My truck\'s odometer hits 133333| Last Tuesday my truck's odometer read
+|My truck's odometer hits 133333| Last Tuesday my truck's odometer read
 33333 as it hit 133,333 miles (it has no hundred thousands digit) and I took a photo of it.
 Sure it probably wasn't safe taking a photo of my dash while driving, but I'm ok and with 3 being my faorite number, it